JasperFx/wolverine/docs/tutorials/getting-started.md

 For a first application, let's say that we're building a very simple issue tracking system for our own usage.
-If you're reading this web page, it's a pretty safe bet you spend quite a bit of time working with an issue tracking system:)
+If you're reading this web page, it's a pretty safe bet you spend quite a bit of time working with an issue tracking system. :)

 Ignoring any discussion of the user interface or even a backing database, let's start a new web api project for this new system with: